East Norriton Township, Pennsylvania

 East Norriton Township is a township in Montgomery County, Pennsylvania, United States.
 The population was 13,590 at the 2010 census.
 It is served by the Norristown Area School District.

 History

-During the late eighteenth and early nineteenth centuries, the area that would become East Norriton Township witnessed visits from several prominent historical figures traveling through Montgomery County.
-Local tradition holds that General George Washington passed through the area in December 1777 while moving the Continental Army toward Valley Forge, following skirmishes near Whitemarsh.
-The Marquis de Lafayette is also recorded as having passed through Norriton Township during his celebrated 1825 tour of the United States, when crowds gathered along the Germantown Pike to greet him en route to Philadelphia.

-In the early nineteenth century, naturalist John James Audubon, residing nearby at Mill Grove, frequently explored the countryside surrounding Norriton and is believed to have made several sketches of local bird species along the Stony Creek and the open meadows that once stretched across East Norriton.
-Later in the century, abolitionist Frederick Douglass spoke at public meetings in Norristown, and contemporary Quaker records suggest that he dined at a farmhouse in present-day East Norriton during his visit to the area in the 1860s.

 On March 9, 1909, Norriton Township was divided into East Norriton Township and West Norriton Township.

 The Barley Sheaf Inn and Old Norriton Presbyterian Church are listed on the National Register of Historic Places.

 Geography

 East Norriton Township is located at (40.148744, -75.33291).

 According to the U.S. Census Bureau, the township has a total area of 6.1 sqmi, of which 6.1 sqmi is land and 0.16% is water.
 East Norriton was recognized by Business Week as one of the nation's top five Best Affordable Suburbs in 2009.
 East Norriton is a former farming community 8 mi northwest of Philadelphia's city limits, consisting of residential, commercial, and industrial areas.
 Shopping malls close to East Norriton are the Plymouth Meeting Mall, which is the closest one at 4 mi away, and King of Prussia.
 The township is situated on the US 202 corridor, north of King of Prussia and Norristown.
 East Norriton has a little league program.